wasmCloud/wasmcloud.com/content/english/blog/dotnet_are_we_webassembly_yet.md

 The template "WebAssembly Console App" was created successfully.
 ```

 At this point, I was practically jumping with joy.
-On a whim, I opened the `.csproj` file that was created and I saw the following, horrific thing:
+On a whim, I opened the `.csproj` file that was created and I saw this:

 ```
 <Project Sdk="Microsoft.NET.Sdk">